-This book is one of its kinds because it claims to meet all your needs in regards to financial terms, jargons, concepts and basic understanding of finance.
-The best part of this book is the inclusion of excel application which is invaluable to the non-financial managers.
+This book is one of its kind because it claims to meet all your needs in regards to financial terms, jargon, concepts, and a basic understanding of finance.
+The best part of this book is the inclusion of an excel application, which is invaluable to non-financial managers.
 This book will not only help you understand concepts, but it will also help you make critical decisions on behalf of your firm.
-What seemed to you as gibberish, after reading this book, they will make perfect sense.
+What seemed to you as gibberish, after reading this book, will make perfect sense.
 What more can you ask for from a book?

-You should buy this book for following reasons –
+You should buy this book for the following reasons –

 - This book is recognized as the best book on the subject.
 It’s also recommended for graduate course study.

-- People who are from different domains like Engineers, Architects etc. can also learn a lot from this book.
-This book is not only applicable for managers or people who have business acumen, but also for those who don’t have anything to do with business.
+- People who are from different domains like Engineers, Architects, etc. can also learn a lot from this book.
+This book is not only applicable to managers or people who have business acumen, but also for those who don’t have anything to do with business.

-- This volume has 23 chapters and it’s of 352 pages.
+- This volume has 23 chapters, and it’s 352 pages.
 If you can read this book and follow the application, you don’t need to read anything else.

-#8 – The McGraw-Hill 36-Hour Course: Finance for Non-Financial Managers 3rd Edition (McGraw-Hill 36-Hour Courses)
+#8 – The McGraw-Hill 36-Hour Course: Finance for Non-Financial Managers (McGraw-Hill 36-Hour Courses)

 by H. George Shoffner, Susan Shelly, Robert Cooke

-When someone tells you that you need to invest just 36 hours to understand a subject, it becomes interesting all of a sudden.
+When someone tells you that you need to invest just 36 hours in understanding a subject, it becomes interesting all of a sudden.
 And when you’re already willing to learn finance, then nothing can stop you from understanding the subject better.

 If you want to learn the foundational principles and concepts of finance under 36 hours, you shouldn’t delay.
-Because with this book, the demand is too high and the supply is moderate!
-It has been used for MBA course as well as understanding financial reports.
+Because with this book, the demand is too high, and the supply is moderate!
+It has been used for the MBA course as well as understanding financial reports.
 People from all walks of life can read it through as a beginner course or as a refresher course.
-If you’re someone who doesn’t have any experience in seeing Profit & Loss account, grab this book and you will learn for sure.
+If you’re someone who doesn’t have any experience in seeing the Profit & Loss account, grab this book, and you will learn for sure.